hshin-git/GyroM5/README-en.md

 and the shortest course to play "RC drift car" is to get a dedicated products like Yokomo YD-2.

 But in my case,
-I noticed the "RC drift car" after purchasing the small RC car kit, and I believed that any RC car can perform "stable drift" by high speed controll.
+I noticed the "RC drift car" after purchasing the kit, and I believed that any RC car can perform "stable drift driving" by high speed control.
-So I tried to make steering assit gyro to stabilize RWD drifting for my small RC car.
+So I tried to make steering assit gyro to stabilize RWD drifting for my small car.

 I enjoyed making GyroM5,
 and I tought this may be a good material to learn programming and control algorithm while playing RC car.